 A survey of the protest and animal kingdoms in addition to an introduction to the eleven organ systems in animals with an emphasis on human anatomy and physiology.
-This courses is designed for non-majors and includes lecture and lab.
-For Biology Majors.
+This course is designed for non-majors and includes lectures and labs.
+For Non-Biology Majors Only.